Dr. Marti Peck’s services specialize in the following areas:

 Loss is an inevitable part of every life, but when the pain of loss happens to you through the death of a loved one, a divorce, separation, home, employment – or whatever form that loss may take – sometimes it is helpful to talk to a professional therapist.

 Post traumatic stress can occur from various forms of exposure to an event.
 This traumatic event is repeatedly experienced and can cause symptoms such as difficulty sleeping/eating, difficulty concentrating, irritability or angry outbursts.
+She is trained in EMDR (Eye Movement Desensitization Reprocessing), for treatment of trauma.

 Manifestation of eating disorders can come in a variety of forms.
 This can vary from intense fear of gaining weight, use of laxatives, diuretics, or enemas, self-induced vomiting, or regularly eating large amounts of food when not feeling physically hungry.